Belgium: 1 Project

 DESI Project (Dual Education System Italy) | Ducati | Education and science

-To manage this CSR activity, Lamborghini and Ducati have built modern, dedicated training centers in their production facilities.
+To manage this CSR activity, Lamborghini and Ducati have built modern, dedicated training centers inside their production facilities.

 DESI (Dual education Sistem) | Automobili Lamborghini | Education and science